linklab-uva/cav_take_home/README.md

 ## Task 0: Install ROS2

 Robot Operating System (ROS) is a set of packages we use to develop our entire racing stack.
-The first step of this take home assignment is to install these packages.
-These instructions are easiest to follow using Linux (Ubuntu 22.04).
+The first step of this take home assignment is to install these packages. **Make sure to install version humble.** These instructions are easiest to follow using Linux (Ubuntu 22.04).
 We recommend using Linux natively with dual boot.

 Linux: https://docs.ros.org/en/humble/Installation/Alternatives/Ubuntu-Development-Setup.html